Costly problems could have simple solutions; how nudge can help Visitor AttractionsBy Jon Young

 But sometimes, a simple solution is more effective.

 Take, for example, the global issue of low rates of organ donation.
 Netherlands and Belgium – two culturally similar countries – both had low numbers of organ donors.
 To boost the number of donors, the Dutch government conducted a very expensive marketing campaign asking people to opt in to the donation programme.
 Belgium took a different approach – they simply changed the donor form to ‘opt-out’, so people had to actively state that they didn’t wish to participate in the programme.
 Consent to organ donation in the Netherlands rose to 27.5%, but in Belgium it rose to a phenomenal 98%.

 Road safety offers other examples.
 In Chicago, the tight turn at Lake Shore Drive has been the scene of a tragic number of car accidents.
 The expensive option would be to ‘straighten’ the road, or to install speed cameras and warning signs.
 Instead, a series of perpendicular lines were painted on the road that gave drivers the illusion that they were speeding up.
 Consequently, they slowed down, and there were 36% fewer crashes in the six months after the lines were painted.

 Other notable examples include the French government increasing tax returns with simple word changes in the application form, hospitals increasing hygiene standards by infusing operating areas with lemon scent, and cleaning costs being reduced by painting a fly in the middle of a men’s urinal (don’t ask).

 There is method to this simplicity.
 Each example applies the principles of behavioural economics and nudge theory – the understanding that people can be prompted to act in a certain way by triggering their numerous evolutionary biases.

-In recent years, the BVA Nudge Unit has had significant success in changing behaviour by using nudge theory, and we see significant potential for visitor attractions in the UK.
+In recent years, BVA Nudge Consulting has had significant success in changing behaviour by using nudge theory, and we see significant potential for visitor attractions in the UK.